Five ways to define design thinking, a popular approach to innovation

 Design thinking is a “human-centered approach to innovation that puts the observation and discovery of often highly nuanced, even tacit, human needs right at the forefront of the innovation process.”
 (Managing By Design)

 In other words, it’s a process that’s all about the customer or user experience.
 It’s about knowing what humans want and need in the moment.
 IDEO is famous for their human centered design approach and design thinking resources.
+By taking a human-centered approach, designers and innovators can create solution that are effective, efficient, and enjoyable for the users.

 A Problem-Solving Process

 Sometimes we learn from social media posts.
-This facebook ad from MIT Sloan Executive Education defines design thinking as a “powerful process for problem-solving that begins with understanding unmet customer needs.
+This Facebook ad from MIT Sloan Executive Education defines design thinking as a “powerful process for problem-solving that begins with understanding unmet customer needs.
 From that insight emerges a process for innovation that encompasses concept development, applied creativity, prototyping, and experimentation.”

 At the root of it, design thinking is about solving a customer’s problem with a solution (typically product or service) that gives them what they need.
 It requires creativity, idea development, and experimentation.
 The solution may not be obvious, and it may take trial and error to find the right answer.